MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     ![github windows-driver-samples highlighting the general folder and the download zip button](images/debuglab-image-github.png)

     a.
-This lab, shows how to download the universal driver samples in one zip file.
+This lab, shows how to download the driver samples in one zip file.

     <https://github.com/Microsoft/Windows-driver-samples/archive/master.zip>